 Solly Baby wraps come in so many cute prints and colors.
 I chose this Natural & Grey stripes and love the stripe and neutral colors that go with any outfit, even floral dresses like in the photo above.
 It’s perfect for classic and neutral loving moms like myself.

 The print is pretty to wear, not bulky and ugly that screams “I’m wearing my baby.”
 You can find more pretty prints here.
+What’s even better is that the Solly Baby wrap is made with environmentally friendly dyes.

 2. Soft and lightweight material